Mythology of Australia: Colonial myths and folklore

 Since European settlement, Australian mythology shifted away from Dreamtime and focused more on the ideals of the average Australian worker.
 A strong central theme was rebellion, with stories of common heroes who "laugh in the face of adversity, face up to great difficulties and deliberately go against authority and the establishment".

 These figures were further romanticised during the Australian gold rushes, lovingly dubbed The Diggers by the public; who wrote songs, poetry and generally idealised them and their lives.
 This proved influential on a more mainstream level with soldiers serving in World War I also dubbed The Diggers, a name that still stands today.

 Bunyip

 Bunyip is a large mythical creature from Aboriginal mythology which is said to lurk in swamps or billabongs and eat people from the shoreline.
 While descriptions vary, the creature is said to be a reptilian marsupial hybrid, with sizes comparable to "a large dog", and displays of violent, territorial behavior.
+It was also said to make roar-like noises before devouring prey.

+The word itself similarly translates to "demon", "devil", or "evil spirit" in the English language, although it is not exactly clear what the direct definition is.
+The first reported sighting of a Bunyip was in 1818 in New South Wales, or NSW, a state on the east coast of Australia.
+In many Aboriginal stories, the Bunyip acts as a deterrent against overexploitation in a metaphoric way.
+This includes acts such as overfishing and polluting waters.
+Stories about the Bunyip serve as a means of cultural education, passing down important knowledge from generation to generation.
 Mythology consistently names swamps and rivers as the preferred home of the Bunyip, stating that settlement over the years disrupted the creature, causing it to attack locals.
 Witnesses would claim the creature often "preferred" to attack women and children.